stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Imagine being so incompetent at networking that you get your users flagged for spam from cloudflare, you guys are a joke" by @[SilverTheFlat](https://twitter.com/SilverTheFlat/status/1118203335973244934)

 "Cloudflare is trash, has always been trash, and will continue to be trash." by @[justkelly_ok](https://twitter.com/justkelly_ok/status/897519768323768320)

+"Only started today.
+I am definitely not a robot!" by @[TheReal_blue166](https://twitter.com/TheReal_blue166/status/1087778908324458496)

+"Ridiculous CAPTCHA usage, Cloudflare Edition; 'not a robot' to refresh the API key for an account that's already locked behind credentials + MFA, and requiring the password." by @[sindarina](https://twitter.com/sindarina/status/1042085625032257536)

+"I spent my day telling Cloudflare every 5 min on every site that i'm not a robot." by @[morhac](https://twitter.com/morhac/status/1017409748482719744)

 "People are being blacklisted by cloudflare, and the fact that it's literally all down to the vrc devs, this will end with a lawsuit" by @[Retr0Fighter](https://twitter.com/Retr0Fighter/status/1118487667094765569)